How to Install Nginx Mainline on Ubuntu 24.04, 22.04, or 20.04

 sudo apt upgrade

-Step 2: Ensuring Necessary Packages are Installed for Nginx Mainline on Ubuntu
+Ensuring Necessary Packages are Installed for the Nginx Mainline

 While the following packages might already be present on your Ubuntu setup, it’s a best practice to verify their installation.
 These packages ensure a smooth installation process for Nginx Mainline: